dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 ### Version Numbers matter

-When I first wrote this post I was using r127 of threejs which was a late version of threejs as or min 2021, but even then was not the latest version.
+When I first wrote this post I was using r127 of threejs which was a late version of threejs as or min 2021, and the last time I cam around to do some edited I was testing these examples out on r140.
+Things where working fine on my end with those versions.

 I have made a habit of mentioning what version of threejs I am using when writing new threejs posts, and also add a section like this to older posts when I get around to doing a little editing.
 Maybe this is something that I should do with just about any javaScript library actually, but threejs seems to be moving along real fast compared to other javaScript projects where development is very slow.

 ## 1 - Basic Vector3 normalize example